python-rapidjson/python-rapidjson/docs/quickstart.rst

     $ pip install python-rapidjson

-As the module is written in C++, you most probably will need to install a minimal C++ compiler toolchain on your system.
+If possible this installs a *binary wheel*, containing the latest version of the package already compiled for your system.
+Otherwise it will download a *source distribution* and will try to compile it: as the module is written in C++, in this case you most probably will need to install a minimal C++ compiler toolchain on your system.

 Basic examples